swiftly-solution/swiftly_skins_web/README.md

 ### Installation 👀

 1. Download the newest [release](https://github.com/swiftly-solution/swiftly_skins_web/releases).
+2. Upload the files on webhost.
+3. Install the node modules using Yarn and NodeJS 20.x.
-2. Upload the files on webhost and start the website using Node Application option.
+4. Start the website using Node Application option.

 ### Setup